 A volume will need to be mounted, via persistent volume claims, inside the pods that will provide access to the staging area for the hyperscale compliance services.
-This can be configured in one of the following ways that involves setting/overriding some properties in the values.yaml configuration file:
+In Kubernetes deployment of Hyperscale, we can use NFS server or AWS S3 buckets for mounting staging area volume.
+This can be configured in the following ways that involves setting/overriding some properties in the values.yaml configuration file: